 Clydesdale Horse Breed

-Being the most telecasted event in U.S. History, the Super Bowl held annually at the end of each NFL season broadcasts more than two teams battling for a trophy, they broadcast clips of really, adorably-great, Clydesdales.
+The Super Bowl is the most telecasted event in U.S. History, where the two best NFL teams of the season battle out for the famous Vince Lombardy Trophy.
+During the big build up, they always broadcast clips of really, adorably-great, Clydesdales.
 Clydesdales have been the official mascot of the Budweiser Brewing Company ever since a team of Clydesdales was given to the owner of the company from his sons in 1933, celebrating an end to prohibition.
 With the team they had instant popularity across the United States as they were the team of horses that brought Budweiser beer, the first drops of alcohol to the White House after prohibition had ended- not bad way to celebrate!
 Now, year-round a touring Clydesdale team sponsored by Budweiser travels across the country, directly promoting their products but indirectly promoting and preserving the Clydesdale, their beloved mascot.
 Like the size of the large draft breed, their Clydesdale operations is no small matter, they maintain a breeding farm with over 100 mares, stallions and foals, a touring farm outside St. Louis and two more outpost farms farms in the United States.

 Clydesdales however were around far longer than the days after the end of prohibition.
 From the Clydesdale region of Scotland (now known as Lanarkshire) a mix of local, grade horses were bred with larger, draft horses of Flemish descent which resulted in the Clydesdale.
 Flemish draft horses, which we can trace almost all draft breeds to (particularly the Belgian draft horse) were introduced early to the British Isle in efforts to improve the strength of work horses.
 The name Clydesdale stuck from early on and the breed was documented since the 1830s.The importing of Clydesdales to the United States began in the 1840s but the breed didn’t really flourish in popularity until the Budweiser team put them in the national spotlight for the most beloved draft breed.
 They did however have the reputation for being stronger and slightly faster than the Shire and was the desired draft horse of Scotland and parts of England until the demand for draft horses declined.
 It was common to see Clydesdales on the streets of Glasgow, Scotland pulling carts and large carriages until the 1920s.